Rehearsal Club (New York City)

-The Rehearsal Club was a theatrical girls' boarding house was founded in 1913 by Jean "Daisy" Greer, daughter of New York's Episcopal bishop, and Episcopal Deaconess Jane Harriss Hall.
-The residence provided young women pursuing a life in the theater a place to rest between auditions, along with opportunities to socialize and receive simple meals.
-Within a year, the Professional Children’s School was established in back parlors of The Rehearsal Club.
+The Rehearsal Club was a theatrical ingenue boarding house founded in 1913 by Jean "Daisy" Greer, daughter of New York's Episcopal bishop, and Jane Harriss Hall, an Episcopal Deaconess.
+The residence provided young women pursuing theater a place to rest between auditions, along with opportunities to socialize and receive simple meals.
+Within a year, the Professional Children’s School was established in the back parlor of The Rehearsal Club.

 History

 In 1920, the Club relocated from its first home on West 46th Street to a large house on West 45th to accommodate increasing residency.
-In 1923, the Club moved to 47 West 53rd Street between Fifth and Sixth Avenues, where it remained for over 50 years.
-The brownstone and its neighbor number 45, acquired for the Club in 1925, were owned by Rockefeller family members.
+In 1923, the Club moved to 47 West 53rd Street between Fifth and Sixth Avenue.
+Two years later, in 1925, The Rehearsal Club expanded into the neighboring building, 45 West 53rd Street.
+Both houses were owned by Rockefeller family members, and the Club remained there for over 50 years.

 The Rehearsal Club served as the inspiration for Edna Ferber and George S. Kaufman's 1936 play Stage Door, which was adapted into the 1937 film of the same name starring Katharine Hepburn and Ginger Rogers.